Physics Doctor of Philosophy Degree Program

 4. Transfer or Advanced Standing Credit: Up to 30 credits of core and elective courses may be transferred from another institution as approved on an individual basis by the physics Graduate Studies Committee (GSC).
 Students with substantial transfer credit or advanced standing are encouraged to begin research in their first year.

-- A final oral examination, which is a defense of the dissertation.
+7. Students must pass a final oral examination, which is a defense of the dissertation.

 Research Skill Requirement